Today’s my birthday. At 23.11 – or 11.11 pm, which somehow sounds more magical :-) – I turn 45.

 Here I am about 10 years old in the 80s.

 12. I got a place at the all girls’ grammar school, which I attended from year 7 through to A-levels.
-In the sixth form, we even had two boys in our class.
+In the sixth form, the school started admitting boys and we had two boys in our class.

 13. I started to learn German as a second foreign language in year 8.

 14. As a teenager, I loved doing sport of any kind, especially athletics and field hockey.
-I used to throw the javelin and in hockey, I was the goalie.
+I used to throw the javelin and I was the goalie in hockey.